kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

   - "/blog/istio-xff-support"
 ---

-I'm part of the Kyma team working on the Istio and API Gateway features.
-As a highly requested feature, we like to introduce configuration support in Kyma Istio for forwarding external client IP address to destination workloads.
-In this blog post, I'm going to give you more details on how to configure it, and present examples.
+I'm part of the Kyma team working on Istio and API Gateway features.
+In this blog post, we would like to introduce the highly requested configuration support in Kyma Istio for forwarding an external client IP address to destination workloads.
+Read on learn more details about this improvement and see how to configure it.

 ## Background